+The trapezoidal rule is a numerical method for approximating the definite integral of a function.
 We use the trapezoidal rule to estimate the integral of a function; that is to estimate the value of intervals of one or more variables.

 The rule works by evaluating the area under a curve after first dividing the total area into smaller trapezoids.
 From there, we can calculate the area.

 The steps below will take you through the process to create a table to chart a curve.
 A quick reference guide is available at the end of this document.

 Open the spreadsheet How To Use The Trapezoidal Rule In Excel - Sample Data, go to Sheet 1.

 Create a table containing the variables and their range.
 We will use the values 0 – 6 as our limits of integration.

 Determine for each interval how many subintervals you want.
 We will use 2 subintervals per interval or 1/2 =.5.
 The more slices used increases the accuracy of the result.